Riverfront in Wilmington in New Castle County, Delaware — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Railroads & Streetcars.
 In addition, it is included in the Pennsylvania Railroad (PRR) series list.
 A significant historical year for this entry is 1905.

 Location.
 39° 44.227′ N, 75° 33.053′ W. Marker is in Wilmington, Delaware, in New Castle County.
 It is in Riverfront.
-Marker is on French Street.
+It is on French Street.
 Touch for map.
 Marker is at or near this postal address: 100 French St, Wilmington DE 19801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Joseph R. Biden, Jr., Railroad Station (within shouting distance of this marker); Frank Furness Railroad District (within shouting distance of this marker); Women's Suffrage Parade (about 300 feet away, measured in a direct line); The Tubman-Garrett Riverfront Park (about 400 feet away); The Underground Railroad (about 400 feet away); The Great Railroad Boom (about 500 feet away); Thomas Garrett (about 500 feet away); a different marker also named The Great Railroad Boom (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Joseph R. Biden, Jr., Railroad Station (within shouting distance of this marker); Frank Furness Railroad District (within shouting distance of this marker); Women's Suffrage Parade (about 300 feet away, measured in a direct line); The Tubman-Garrett Riverfront Park (about 400 feet away); The Underground Railroad (about 400 feet away); The Great Railroad Boom (about 500 feet away); Thomas Garrett (about 500 feet away); a different marker also named The Great Railroad Boom (about 500 feet away).
 Touch for a list and map of all markers in Wilmington.

 Additional commentary.